 How I Managed to Design the Most Successful Educational Computer Game of All Time

 The Oregon Trail is, by most measures, the most successful education computer game of all time.
 Many versions of the game were created over the years, dating all the way back to 1971.
 However, the version that many people assume is the “original” — the version that constantly appears in memes and magazine articles — is the 1985 Apple II version.
-(The 1985 design was also implemented on the IBM PC, Macintosh, and other platforms, but it first appeared on the Apple II.)
+(The 1985 design was also implemented on the IBM PC, but it first appeared on the Apple II.)
 I was the lead designer and team leader of this most famous version of this most famous educational game, and therefore I am an excellent source for revealing exactly how this design came to be.

 Because this is a success story — and “success has many fathers” — the names of several other people will appear in this account (not just my own name, despite the braggadocio in the title of this piece).
 All of these people played key roles in the success of The Oregon Trail.